 There are three distinct places to purchase drinks at Oxford Exchange, both alcoholic and non-alcoholic:

-- The Champagne Bar, which serves wine, beer and champagne cocktails as well.
-(It’s open all day on weekends and 10:30am to 5:00pm weekdays.)
+- The Champagne Bar serves wine, beer, and champagne cocktails.
+(It's open all day on weekends and 10:30 am to 5:00 pm on weekdays.)

-- Buddy Brew Coffee bar serving a variety of espresso and brewed coffee drinks.
+- Buddy Brew Coffee bar serves a variety of espresso and brewed coffee drinks.